Fake News

 Do you know what to look for?

-Finding trusted information helps you to make the best choices.
+Finding trusted information helps you to make the best choices for your health.

 What is fake news?